matthiasportius/Python-Notes/README.md

 If i would do `x = 3` in C it would just assign the new value `3` to the *variable* `x` (overwriting the previous value while not changing the memory location).
 This is why `x` is __mutable in C__ but __immutable in Python__.

-Doing `y = x` would not create a new object, just a new name that points to the existing `PyObject`, increasing its refcount by 1.
+By this logic, doing `y = x` would not create a new `PyObject`, just a new name that points to the existing `PyObject`, increasing its refcount by 1.
 This can be tested with [`is`](https://stackoverflow.com/a/133024) which checks if two names refer to the same object: `y is x` returns `True`.
-`sys.getrefcount("1")` before and after the assignement shows the increase of the reference count by 1.
+`sys.getrefcount("3")` before and after the assignement shows the increase of the reference count by 1.

 ### Namespaces